actions/runner-container-hooks/docs/adrs/0034-build-docker-with-kaniko.md

 ## Interface
-The user will set `containerMode:kubernetes` since this is a change to the behaviour of our k8s hooks The user will either
+The user will set `containerMode:kubernetes` since this is a change to the behaviour of our k8s hooks The user will
+EITHER
-- Provide a port to a (cluster-local) docker registry into which the Kaniko builder container can push the image
+- Provide a set of ENVs to a (cluster-local) docker registry into which the Kaniko builder container can push the image
     - `ACTIONS_RUNNER_CONTAINER_HOOKS_REGISTRY_HOST` # Registry (service) name for kaniko where to push, e.g. 'docker-registry', kaniko pushes to this domain
     - `ACTIONS_RUNNER_CONTAINER_HOOKS_REGISTRY_PORT` # Container (service) port of the registry, e.g. 5000, kaniko pushes through this port
     - `ACTIONS_RUNNER_CONTAINER_HOOKS_REGISTRY_NODE_PORT` # NodePort - the K8S job will pull the image from here